 Pine holds prizes from several of the world’s leading competitions, including a gold medal at the 1992 J.S.
 Bach International Violin Competition in Leipzig, Germany.
 She performs on the “ex-Bazzini, ex-Soldat” Joseph Guarnerius del Gesu (Cremona, 1742), on lifetime loan from her patron.

-♦ *In compliance with the City of Jackson ordinance, masks will be required for the audience.
+*In compliance with the City of Jackson ordinance, masks are required throughout the performance.

 Bravo seat pricing/color codes: